MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum: Simulations

-Figure~\ref{fig:LHS_samples} shows our experimental design in the input parameter space.
+where $\Omega_0$ is the total matter density parameter in the Universe, $\Omega_b$ is the total baryon density parameter, $h$ is the dimensionless Hubble parameter, $A_s$ is the spectral amplitude and $n_s$ is the spectral index.

 We generated 60 Latin hypercube samples using max-min Sliced Latin Hypercube \citep{Ba:2015}, including 20 slices with 3 samples in each slice.
 We will discuss SLHD in Section~\ref{subsec:slhd}.
 SLHD partitions the design into several equal slices (or blocks).
 Each slice itself is also a Latin hypercube design, as well as the whole design.
 We thus choose one of the Latin hypercube slices as our high-fidelity input.
 By using SLHD, we can avoid the design points of the HF node clustered in the corner of the prior volume.
 We ran L1 and L2 nodes using the same cosmological parameters (although this is not required by the GMGP from \cite{Ji:2021}).

 We summarize the notation used in this paper in Table~\ref{tab:notation}.